pi-hole/docs/docs/group_management/example.md

 192.168.0.102 |   Group 2 + Default   | doubleclick.net | **No**
 192.168.0.103 |   Group 3 + Default   | doubleclick.net | **No**

-Client `192.168.0.101` is not whitelisting this domain as we removed the default assignment through group 0 above.
-All remaining clients are linked through the default group to this domain and see it as being whitelisted.
-Note that this is completely analog to step 1 of [example 3](#example-3-blacklisting).
+Client `192.168.0.101` is not allowlisting this domain as we removed the default assignment through group 0 above.
+All remaining clients are linked through the default group to this domain and see it as being allowlisted.
+Note that this is completely analog to step 1 of [example 3](#example-3-denylisting).

 ### Step 2